M&A in Emerging Europe fell by 20% to €32.93bn in 2022

-Mergers and acquisitions in Central and South Eastern Europe fell by 20% to €32.93bn in 2022, according to the Emerging Europe M&A Report by law firm CMS and information platform EMIS published on January 30.
+Mergers and acquisitions in Central and South-Eastern Europe fell by 20% to €32.93bn in 2022, according to the Emerging Europe M&A Report by law firm CMS and information platform EMIS published on January 30.

 The number of deals rose by 5.6% to 1,229 but the number of “megadeals” valued at €1bn or more was down from 10 in 2021 to only three, demonstrating the increased caution of investors in a year of financial volatility marked by soaring energy prices and inflation, rising interest rates, falling growth and Russia’s invasion of Ukraine.

-“In spite of extraordinarily difficult circumstances, M&A activity in Emerging Europe has proved remarkably resilient, maintaining a steady pace, and comparing favourably to pre- pandemic levels,” said Horea Popescu, Head of CMS’ CEE Corporate M&A practice.
+“In spite of extraordinarily difficult circumstances, M&A activity in Emerging Europe has proved remarkably resilient, maintaining a steady pace, and comparing favourably to pre- pandemic levels,” said Horea Popescu, head of CMS’ CEE Corporate M&A practice.
 “While this is an encouraging picture, the decrease in deal values shows that dealmakers are more cautious in light of the current economic situation and the lengthening conflict in Ukraine.”

 According to the report, the weak macroeconomic backdrop and the spectre of possible recession are likely to stifle M&A in the coming months, but the region’s strong fundamentals will continue to underpin activity in the medium term.

-Ranked by deal values, mining, including oil and gas, ranked above real estate at €7.98bn because of the €7.9bn acquisition of Polish state-owned oil and gas company PGNiG by state-owned energy group PKN Orlen.
+Ranked by deal values, mining, including oil and gas, was above real estate at €7.98bn because of the €7.9bn acquisition of Polish state-owned oil and gas company PGNiG by state-owned energy group PKN Orlen.

 Despite turmoil on the energy markets, the energy and utilities sector still saw 69 transactions, including notable activity in renewables, with a total value of €4.03bn.